jesslam948/Pages-Profile/index.md

     - I once spent 4 hours walking around the Louvre by myself!...
 And somehow still managed to not see everything :(
 3. I participated in marching band for all 4 years of high school
     - I was in percussion (drums and mallet instruments) and especially enjoyed playing an instrument called the marimba
-    - I also learned and performed a different marimba solo each year of high school (maybe a video or two are still floating out there...)
+    - I also learned and performed a different marimba solo each year of high school (~~maybe a video or two are still floating out there...~~)

-### Random 3 Bucket List Items
+### Bucket List
 - [ ]  Study Abroad (Taiwan?
 London?
 Australia?
 Who knows :D)
 - [ ]  Attend DefCon (and all the other super cool hack-y conferences!)
 - [ ]  5 Star my Animal Crossing: New Horizons island :O